instantOS/instantos.github.io/docs/wmsettings.md

 :::info
-If the theme name is unknown, instantWM prints a warning and falls back to the default theme (`instantos`).
+If the theme name is unknown, instantWM prints a warning and falls back to the default theme (`catppuccin-mocha`).
 The rest of your config still loads normally.
 :::

 ### Switching themes at runtime